ErpNetDocs/tech/modules/my/timeline/index.md

 ![pictures](pictures/timeline_party_multiplee.png)

 The filter can be reset to the default "all parties" view by selecting **Clear** from the **Party** dropdown.

+If no documents with customers are identified for a specific period, it will be **greyed out** and not usable.

 > [!NOTE]
 >